sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 **Exercise:** Implement multi-threading in the rule of your choice (most of time, we start by multi-threading the longest jobs, here the mapping step, but with our small example dataset, it doesn't matter too much).

-??? tip "Explicit is better than implicit and placeholders"
+??? tip "Explicit is better than implicit; placeholders"
     * Even if a software cannot multi-thread, it is useful to add `threads: 1` to keep a consistency between rules and clearly state that the software works with a single thread.
     * The `threads` directive can also be used as a placeholder in the `shell` directive!